 Master of Arts or Master of Science

 The Master’s degree is granted to students who have completed coursework, or significant research in a specialized area of study.
 This graduate level degree may only be acquired after successful completion of a baccalaureate program, and usually requires one to three years of study.
 A Master’s degree generally denotes advanced knowledge of a particular topic within the field of study.
 Master’s candidates must often present a thesis based on personally conducted research or demonstrate superior understanding through advanced coursework.

 Marketing professionals with a Master’s degree can expect considerably more job opportunities and a significant boost to salary at all levels of the industry.
 A Master’s degree communicates to potential employers and clients a commitment to professional and academic excellence, advanced understanding of marketing subject matter and intellectual capacity for critical and analytical thinking.
 The majority of management positions in the marketing industry explicitly request applicants with a Master’s degree or higher or are awarded to applicants with advanced degrees.
-Acquiring a management or executive position in a marketing firm or the marketing department of a business will boost the salary significantly, often raising an experienced marketer’s salary above $100,000 annually.
-Some studies have shown that a Master’s degree can augment a salary by as much as 25%.
+With a master’s degree in marketing, you could definitely complete for a management position where salaries come in at $147,240 on average.

 Doctor of Philosophy – PhD